-The 2022 holiday season really falls into two themes: bright, bold and glam or sophisticated and subdued.
-There is no in-between (though we’d be delighted to find someone who can carefully bridge these very Harry Styles and Nancy Meyers-esque aesthetics).
-Whether your tastes skew more retro rockstar or coastal grandma, we’ve got you covered.
-Here are the top holiday decor trends of 2022, so you can stay ahead of the curve—whether you choose to adopt any of these ideas or not.
+The 2023 holiday season more or less falls into two themes: vintage/traditional or bold and glam.
+There is no in-between (though we’d be delighted to find someone who can carefully bridge these very Paris Hilton and Home Alone-esque aesthetics).
+Whether your tastes skew more candycore or grandpa chic, we’ve got you covered.
+Here are the top holiday decor trends of 2023, so you can stay ahead of the curve.

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

-Certain holiday movies become as much a part of your family traditions as leaving out milk and cookies for Santa or arguing through your meticulously planned Christmas card photo shoot.
-All of the major films seem to have licensing collabs these days, but we have to hand it to Pottery Barn for making references to National Lampoon’s Christmas Vacation seem—dare we say it?—borderline chic.
+Certain holiday movies like The Grinch have become as much a part of your family traditions as leaving out milk and cookies for Santa or arguing through your meticulously planned Christmas card photo shoot.
+All of the major films seem to have licensing collabs these days, but we have to hand it to Lenox for making references to ‘Grinchmas’ seem—dare we say it?—downright chic.

-As both a space-saving and cost-cutting move, smaller Christmas trees are also on the rise, according to the pros at decor company Riverbend Home.
+According to the pros at décor company Riverbend Home, smaller Christmas trees are also on the rise.
 Picture 2- to 4-foot-tall trees that can fit in empty corners or atop tables, creating a taste of the holidays without totally taking over a room.
-However, if you prefer a bit more drama, you may want to lean into one of Etsy’s top holiday trends—the enchanted forest vibe—replacing one large tree with three smaller ones of varying sizes.
+However, if you prefer a bit more drama, you may want to lean into more of an enchanted forest vibe—replacing one large tree with three smaller ones of varying sizes.
 Either way, this trend is definitely a space-saving and cost-cutting move that we can get on board with.